personal-ai/whitepaper/README.md

 ## Token Implmentation

-[TODO: Smart contract details, buy/sell swap function outlines]

 ### Swap Price Calculation

 Due to limitations of the Solidity language, some approximations must be made when actually performing swap price calculation on-chain.
-Solidity uses fixed-point arithmetic by applying a decimal offset to integer values, so all of our calculations are done in integer values that are then scaled by an appropriate factor (specifically by a factor of $10^{18}$).
+Solidity uses fixed-point arithmetic by applying a decimal offset to integer values, so calculations are done in integer values that are then scaled by an appropriate factor (specifically by a factor of $10^{18}$).
 The parameters $a$, $b$, and $c$ must also be appropriately scaled so that the final MATs backed curve is in the correct units.
-For calculating square roots, we used the Babylonian method which is quadratically convergent and sufficiently accurate for our transactions.
+The Babylonian method is used to calculate square roots, giving a quadratically convergent and sufficiently accurate algorithm for swap pricing.

 In code, it is assumed that $s_1>s_0$ to give us strictly positive values from the above swap price formula.
-For example, to calculate the buy swap price for amount $B$ starting at supply $S$, we would set $s0=S$ and $s1=S+B$.
-To calculate the sell swap price for amount $L$ starting at supply $S$, we would set $s0=S-L$ and $s1=S$.
+For example, the inputs to calculate the buy swap price for amount $B$ starting at supply $S$ would be $s_0=S$ and $s_1=S+B$.
+To calculate the sell swap price for amount $L$ starting at supply $S$, set $s_0=S-L$ and $s_1=S$.

-We leverage the all-or-nothing property of blockchain transactions to perform atomic buy and sell swaps between AI Coins and MATs.
+The all-or-nothing property of blockchain transactions enables the execution of atomic buy and sell swaps between AI Coins and MATs.
 This means that the actions of updating a user’s AI Coin balance and their MAT balance will either both occur, or neither of them will occur.
-One additional step for buy swaps is properly setting allowances for spending MATs.
-To buy AI Coins, a user must first submit a separate transaction to the MAT token contract to allow the AI Coin contract to transfer the MAT payment amount of the purchase on behalf of the buyer.
-Within the Personal AI custodial ecosystem, we take care of this step for users in our backend systems, but external users should keep this extra step in mind.
+For buy swaps, there is an additional step of properly setting allowances to let the AI Coin contract transfer MATs on behalf of the buyer.
+Backend systems take care of this step for users within the Personal AI custodial ecosystem, but external users must keep this extra step in mind.
 The AI Coin contract exposes a swapPrice() function that can be used to check the MAT price for any given swap.

 Below are pseudocode blocks of buy and sell swap implementations: